radaisystems/soccer-with-chance-of-cloud-challenge/README.md

 # Stretch goals

-Make a copy of your current script and then lets move it to the cloud.
-Ammend your existing Terraform, bash or similar to do the following AWS changes.
-Additionally make any changes required to your updated script to satisfy the requirements:
+In this stage, we'll transition the script from the command line to the cloud.
+Please backup your current script before proceeding.
+You will need to submit both scripts.
+Modify your existing Terraform, bash, or equivalent to implement the following AWS adjustments.
+Also, ensure your revised script meets these specifications:

-- Create a Lambda and upload your updated script
+- Develop a Lambda and upload the modified script to it.
-- Create an SNS Topic and subscribe your email address to it for testing purposes (you will need to confirm the subscription)
+- Establish an SNS Topic and add your email address as a subscriber for testing.
+Remember to confirm the subscription.

-The updated script should be able to be run from AWS Lambda and all output should be sent to an email in the SNS Topic.
-Make any changes required to do so and update your script, Terraform, bash or similar to reflect the changes.
+The revised script should be executable from AWS Lambda, with all output directed to the email associated with the SNS Topic.
+Adjust as necessary and update your Terraform, bash, or equivalent to mirror these alterations

+# Architecting

+Your supervisor is pleased with your progress and would like to see this service taken to the next level.
+Write 1-2 paragraphs with a diagram about how you would make this a highly available service that could be run on a regular basis and receive regular code changes.
+Use any format for the writeup that you feel comfortable with so long as it can be packaged in a zip with the test of your submission.

-## Site Reliability Engineer (SRE) Stretch goals
+# Site Reliability Engineer (SRE) Stretch goals

 The following should only be handled by candidates of the SRE role.
 If you are not applying for the SRE role, please ignore this section.

 An SRE requires the ability to write code to interact with AWS infrastructure.

-Write a new script which will present an interactive command line experience to the user.
-The script should do the following:
+"Craft a script that provides an interactive command-line interface for the user.
+This script should:

-- Present the user with a menu of options
+- Display a menu of choices to the user.
-- Offer an option to run the lambda script from the previous section
+- Include an option to execute the Lambda script mentioned in the prior section.
-- Offer an option to send a test email through the SNS Topic
+- Provide an option to send a test email via the SNS Topic.
-- Offer an option to execute the locally written tests you completed in an earlier step
+- Feature an option to run the local tests you finished in a previous step.
-- Exit the script
+- Allow for exiting the script.

 ### After you finish

 - Please document any steps necessary to run your solution and your tests.
 - Please take 10 minutes to review your submission and list a few areas that would benefit from more time and attention.

-Your supervisor is pleased with your progress and would like to see this service taken to the next level.
-Write 1-2 paragraphs with a diagram about how you would make this a highly available service that could be run on a regular basis and receive regular code changes.
-Use any format for the writeup that you feel comfortable with.

 ## What to send back to our team